 - Maybe we live in the United States where our jobs offer only a pathetic excuse for a vacation policy.

-- Or, maybe there’s even a global pandemic forcing us all to shelter-in-place.
+- Or, maybe there’s even a global reason forcing us all to shelter-in-place.
 Hey, anything’s possible.

 And since we’re all masochists, we may spur on the pain by watching our favorite travel-related movies and TV shows.
 Or maybe we’ll turn to our favorite travelific (I’m trademarking that) books to take us to faraway places while our asses are busy socially distancing.